 Misdemeanor Prosecution Clinic – 7550

-As a student in the Misdemeanor Prosecution Clinic you will have a challenging and rewarding experience prosecuting misdemeanor cases in jurisdictions throughout the metro area.
-Through your classroom and courtroom work, you will learn and develop the fundamental practical and legal skills that will serve you well as you embark on your career as a practicing attorney.
-You also will be challenged to think critically and creatively about the criminal justice system, the role of prosecutors, legal ethics, and criminal law and procedure.
+This clinic is grounded in the development of fundamental practical and legal skills necessary to serve you well as you embark on your career as a practicing attorney.
+You will also be challenged to think critically and creatively about the criminal justice system, the role of prosecutors, legal ethics, and criminal law and procedure.

 The primary goal of the Prosecution Clinic is to provide students with the opportunity to develop the substantive and practical skills to function as an effective and ethical prosecutor in the criminal justice system.

 The Prosecution Clinic Course will involve a combination of classroom work and supervised student prosecution of individuals charged with petty misdemeanor, misdemeanor, and gross misdemeanor offenses in Hennepin, Ramsey, and Anoka County District Courts.

 There also will be a weekly two-hour seminar component that will include lectures on substantive criminal law and procedure, criminal justice policy issues, simulation exercises, role playing, skills training exercises, and self-evaluation.